saikarna913/project-cns/securityguard/EXAMPLES.md

     $ ./logappend -T 3 -K secret -A -E Fred -R 1 log1
     $ ./logappend -T 4 -K secret -A -G Jill -R 1 log1

-These commands have used the key *secret* to append 4 events to the log `log1`, recording the arrival of *Fred* and *Jill* in room *1* of the gallery.
-If `logread` is then used to print the state of the gallery, the following should be printed:
+These commands have used the key *secret* to append 4 events to the log `log1`, recording the arrival of *Fred* and *Jill* in room *1* of the campus.
+If `logread` is then used to print the state of the campus, the following should be printed:

     $ ./logread -K secret -S log1
     Fred